Can you actually

 Current US tax code allows a "stepped-up basis" at death: when an asset passes to an heir, the cost basis resets to the fair market value on the date of death.
 Decades of Bitcoin capital gains can be wiped out at the moment of inheritance.

 This is why Model 2 (live off SCHD dividends, keep the BTC core) is powerful.
-You're not just funding retirement — you're structuring a tax-optimized generational transfer.
-Deep dive: /estate-planning/stepped-up-basis/.
+You're not just funding retirement, you're structuring a tax-optimized generational transfer.
+Deep dive: Stepped-Up Basis: $200K+ for Bitcoin Heirs.

 What to do right now, regardless of timeline